hp17illinois/peihb.github.io/_pages/about.md

 **Hongbin Pei**, Bo Yang, Jiming Liu, Kevin Chen-Chuan Chang.
 IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2022

 **Key contribution:** We formulate the active surveillance task as a row sparse sentinel network mining problem for the first time.
-  **We apply the proposed method into malaria surveillance in the border of China and Myanmar, and we develop and deploy the surveillance system in Tengchong city, Yunnan, as shown in the left image.**
+  **We apply the proposed active surveillance algorithm into malaria surveillance in border area of China and Myanmar.
+To this end, we investigate malaria cases many times in Tengchong city, Yunnan, as shown in the left image.**
   [**Code**](https://github.com/hp17illinois/Active-Surveillance-via-Group-Sparse-Bayesian-Learning)
 </div>
 </div>